s35153/Sheetal_Jha_Task/README.md

 ## How it's built

-The app follows MVVM (Model-View-ViewModel) architecture with dependency injection
+The app follows MVVM (Model-View-ViewModel) architecture with SOLID Principle

 **The Structure:**
 - **Views** handle the UI (table views, custom cells, portfolio summary)